 Today, diesel is the technology of choice for commercial vehicles and the goods movement sector.
 The U.S. EPA and National Highway Traffic Safety Administration (NHTSA) estimate that the Commercial Vehicle Fuel Economy and Greenhouse Gas Reduction Standards Phase 1 rules saved 270 million tons of CO2 and 530 million barrels of oil between 2014 and 2018, and that the Phase 2 rules will save another 1 billion tons of CO2 and nearly 2 billion barrels of oil between 2021 and 2027.
 Research commissioned by the Diesel Technology Forum confirms that the majority of these significant societal benefits will be delivered by more efficient new technology diesel trucks.

-Since 2011, the more than 4.9 million new-generation commercial diesel trucks have already delivered reductions of greenhouse gases (carbon dioxide-CO2).
-The use of new-generation diesel trucks has also removed more than 18 million tons of nitrogen oxides (NOx) and 126 million tons of CO2, compared to previous generations.
+Since 2011, the nearly 5.5 million newest generation commercial diesel trucks have already delivered reductions of greenhouse gases (carbon dioxide-CO2).
+The use of newest generation diesel trucks has also removed more than 27 million tons of nitrogen oxides (NOx) and 202 million tons of CO2, compared to previous generations.